lamarios/sparknotation/README.md

 SparkJava offers a great way to transform the response before sending it back to the client (JSON results or templating engine), Sparknnnotation offers the same options so the method annotations take in a parameter for classes extending Spark's ResponseTransformer

-To follow [SparkJava's Response Transformer example](http://sparkjava.com/documentation#response-transformer) using Sparknnotation it will be as following using the same JsonTransformer
+To follow [SparkJava's Response Transformer example](http://sparkjava.com/documentation#response-transformer) using Sparknotation it will be as following using the same JsonTransformer
 ```Java
 @SparkGet(value = "/hello", transformer = JsonTransformer.class)
 public MyMessage hello(){